-The free States are the guardians and essential supports of slavery.
+tial supports of slavery.
 We are the jailers and constables of the institution. . .
 There is some excuse for communities, when, under a generous impulse, they espouse the cause of the oppressed in other States, and by force restore their rights; but they are without excuse in aiding other States in binding on men an unrighteous yoke.
-On this subject, our Pathens, IN PRAMING THE CONSTITUTION, SWERVED PROM THE MIGHT.
+On this subject, our patners, in PRAMING THE CONSTITUTION, SWERVED PROM THE RIGHT.
 We their children, at the end of half a century, see the path of duty more clearly than they, and must walk in it.
-To this point the public mind has long been tending, and the time has come for lookhas long occur tending, and the time has come for look-ing at it fully, dispassionately, and with manly and Christian resolution. . . .
+To this point the public mind has long been tending, and the time has come for looking at it fully, dispassionately, and with manly and Christian resolution. . . .
 No blessing of the Union can be a compensation for taking part in the enslaving of our fellow-creatures; nor ought this bond to be perpetuated, if experience shall demonstrate that it can only continue through our participation in wrong doing.
 To this conviction the free States are tending.